acidprime/puppetlabs-cloudbox/README.md

 allow you to build an preseed'ed ubuntu install that will classify the modules.

 ## Instructions for building preseeded iso
 These steps are only nessary if you do not already have a cloudbox thumb drive, or would like to update it.
+They are designed to be run from the unit itself, or in a ubuntu 12.0.4 virtual machine
 `git clone git@github.com:acidprime/puppetlabs-cloudbox.git`
 `cd puppetlabs-cloudbox`
 `rake init`